How to Sell on Temu: Registration, Fees & Seller Guide [2026] 2026

 4. Understand Temu Seller Fees

 Understanding the fee structure is crucial for any seller considering Temu as a sales channel.
-Here’s a detailed look at the costs involved:
+For a comprehensive analysis including marketplace comparisons and real cost examples, see our dedicated Temu seller fees guide.
+Here’s a summary of the costs involved:

 1. Registration and Listing Fees